isomerpages/moe-hougangsec/_quick-links/For Students/For Students.md

 Log in to the Student iCON here.
 Do not log in to the mobile app directly.&nbsp;
 [https://workspace.google.com/dashboard](https://workspace.google.com/dashboard)

-Student iCON Username/ID is your Student iCON email address (If you have a common name, your Userid may have a suffix, eg, “john\_tan\_23@students.edu.sg”).
+Student iCON Username/ID is your Student iCON email address (If you have a common name, your Userid may have a suffix, eg, “john\_tan\_23 @students.edu.sg”).
 Please refer to the poster below for more information.

 ![](/images/Studen%20iCON%20Poster%20A3P2022%2001Mar20221.jpeg)